How to Add Years

 seals.
 It becomes even

-more valuable if you own one of the newer models whose seals are no longer attached with screws,
+more valuable if you own a newer models whose seals are no longer attached with screws,

-but “glued” on (a really dumb idea there,
+but “glued” on (a really stupid idea to save you just a

 manufacturers!)